dakshinatharindu/firesim-nvdla/README.md

 ./solo.sh
 ```

 The command above launches Darknet and runs YOLOv3 on the image `darknet-nvdla/data/dog.jpg`.
-The time that it takes to run the algorithm and the probabilities of objects detected in the image should appear on the screen:
+When the computations are done, the time that it takes to run the algorithm and the probabilities of objects detected in the image should appear on the screen:

 ```
 ...